 Jesus instituted the Lord’s Supper (or Communion) on the night in which he was betrayed (Matthew 26:26-29).
 This is not an ordinary meal, but a celebration of the presence of Jesus who promises to come to us in this meal, assure us of forgiveness and strengthen our faith to live for him each day.
 (The Sunday bulletin includes an explanation of the Lord’s Supper so that each person can prepare to receive this sacred meal.)
-If you are an adult interested in learning about the sacrament of communion contact Pastor Steve.
-Children 4th-12th grade can complete first communion training by contacting Rita Shank.
+If you are an adult interested in learning about the sacrament of communion contact Pastor Jeff.
+Children 4th-12th grade can complete first communion training by also contacting Pastor Jeff.

 The Lutheran Church – Missouri Synod (LCMS) The Lutheran Church-Missouri Synod traces its origins to 750 Saxon immigrants who came to Missouri in 1839 seeking freedom from religious persecution in Germany and originally settled in the St. Louis area.
 The first official meeting of the synod (synod means “walking together”) was held in Chicago from April 25 to May 6, 1847.
 The twelve original congregations included about 3,000 persons.
 One hundred years later, in 1947, the Synod officially changed its name to The Lutheran Church-Missouri Synod.